Zhushan County: Republic of China

 In 1914, the area was reorganized as Xiangyang Circuit.

 In 1932, the Republic of China introduced Administrative Inspectorates, and the county belonged to the 11th Administrative Inspectorate of Hubei Province.

 People's Republic of China

-On, January 20, 1948, the area was taken by the People's Liberation Army.
+On January 20, 1948, the area was taken by the People's Liberation Army.
 In 1949, it was organized into the Liangyun Prefecture, which was renamed to Yunyang Prefecture in April 1950.

 In January 1953, the area was moved to the Xiangyang Prefecture.

 In 1965, it was once again moved to Yunyang Prefecture.

-In October 1994, the area was reorganized as part of the newly-expanded prefecture-level city of Shiyan.
+In October 1994, the area was reorganized as part of the newly expanded prefecture-level city of Shiyan.

 Geography

 Zhushan County is located in the northwestof Hubei province.
 Over 80% of the county is mountainous.
-The Du River flows through the county.
+The Du River, called Duhe Shui (堵河水) in Chinese, the largest tributary of the Han River, flows through the county.

 The county is bordered by Fang County to the east, Yunyang District and Baihe County in Shaanxi to the north, Zhuxi County and Xunyang County in Shaanxi to the west, and Shennongjia and Wuxi County in Chongqing to the south.